svaarala/duktape/doc/fastint.rst

   only benefit code specifically crafted to use them.

-* Double and 32-bit signed or unsigned integer: 32-bit arithmetic is nice but unfortunately not enough to support Ecmascript bit operations which require the range -0x80000000 to 0xffffffff (sign + 32 bits, a 33-bit representation).
+* Double and 32-bit signed or unsigned integer: 32-bit arithmetic is nice but unfortunately not enough to support ECMAScript bit operations which require the range -0x80000000 to 0xffffffff (sign + 32 bits, a 33-bit representation).
 This would not be a compliance issue as Duktape would fall back to the IEEE double for some values, but if fast bit operations